 Tip: Make sure to check the label before deciding to use a certain cleanser on your cultured marble shower.
 Almost any type of household cleaner will do, as long as it’s non-abrasive.
 You should also avoid alkaline or acid-based cleansers.

 - Find a soft clean cloth.
-A microfiber towel is a good option for cleaning a cultured marble shower.
+A microfiber towel is a good option for cleaning the surfaces.
 Dip the clean cloth into your cleaning mixture.

 - Wipe down the surface of your shower.
 Let it dry.

 One problem that almost all showers, regardless of material, have is that soap scum might build up on their surfaces.
-To combat this, you will need to occasionally switch up your shower cleaning routine.
+To combat this, you will need to switch up your shower cleaning routine occasionally.

 Instead of just a soft cloth and cleanser, you should occasionally clean your shower with a liquid solution that works to dissolve soap scum.